IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-In the preceding script, we install [mfpdev-cli](https://www.npmjs.com/package/mfpdev-cli) to build adapters by using adapter command in our repository's `adapters/JavaAdapter`.
+In the preceding script, we install [mfpdev-cli](https://www.npmjs.com/package/mfpdev-cli){: external} to build adapters by using adapter command in our repository's `adapters/JavaAdapter`.

 In the following example, we use **Builder type** as *npm* and use the script that is provided in the build script.
 We leave **Working directory** and **Build archive directory** parameters empty.